Weakly modular graphs and nonpositive curvature: --Weakly modular graphs

 \begin{example} The vertex set of $G$ consists of $12$ vertices $x_1,x_2,x_3,x_4,a_1,a_2,a_3,a_4,b_1,b_2,b_3,b_4$ such that $x_1,x_2,x_3,x_4$ induces a $4$--cycle $C$ which is included in two (subgraphs isomorphic to) $M_4$, one generated by $C$ and the vertices $A=\{ a_1,a_2,a_3,a_4\}$ and another one generated by $C$ and $B=\{ b_1,b_2,b_3,b_4\}$ (the labeling of the vertices of each $M_4$ follows that from Fig. \ref{W_4M_4}).
 Suppose also that $a_i$ is adjacent to $b_j$ if and only if $i = j$.
 It can be easily checked that $G$ is a pre-median graph (of diameter 2).
 Moreover, $G$ is prime because each square extends either to a single $W_4$ or to two $M_4$.
 The 2-intervals of $G$ are either squares or pyramids, thus $G$ satisfies (IC3), whence $G$ belongs to ${\mathcal M}_3$.
 The two $M_4$ induced by $A\cup C$ and $B\cup C$ are convex thick ppm-subgraphs of $G$ but their intersection -- the $4$--cycle $C$ -- is thick and convex but no longer a ppm-graph.
 Notice also that $G$ contains several other convex subgraphs isomorphic to $M_4$. \end{example}

-\subsection{$L_1$--Weakly modular graphs}
+\section{$L_1$--Weakly modular graphs}

-In this subsection, we investigate the $L_1$--weakly modular graphs admitting a scale embedding $\varphi$ into a hypercube $H(X)$.
+In this section, we investigate the $L_1$--weakly modular graphs admitting a scale embedding $\varphi$ into a hypercube $H(X)$.
 Since $K_{2,3}$ and $W^-_4$ are not $L_1$--graphs (see Lemma \ref{lemma:linksl1}), all $L_1$--weakly modular graphs are pre-median.
 It was shown in \cite{BaCh_weak} that all weakly median graphs are $L_1$--graphs.
-Next lemma recalls some simple and well-known properties of $L_1$--graphs (see for example, Theorem 17.1.8 and Chapter 21 of \cite{DeLa}):
+Next lemma recalls some simple and well-known properties of $L_1$--graphs (see for example, Theorem 17.1.8 and Chapter 21 of \cite{DeLa}).
+Recall that the {\it line-graph} $L(H)$ of a graph $H$ has the edges of $H$ as the set of vertices and the pairs of incident edges of $H$ as edges.
+It is well-known that line-graphs can be characterized as graphs not containing 9 forbidden subgraphs; for the list, see for example \cite{DeLa}*{Fig. 17.1.3}.

 \begin{lemma} If $G$ is an $L_1$--graph, then $G$ does not contain induced $K_{2,3},W^-_4,$ and propellers; in particular, all $L_1$--weakly modular graphs are pre-median graphs not containing propellers.
-If $G$ is an isometric subgraph of a half-cube, then all links of vertices of $G$ are line-graphs. \end{lemma}
+If $G$ is an isometric subgraph of a half-cube, then all links of vertices of $G$ are line-graphs.
+In particular, the links of vertices of an isometric subgraph $G$ of a half-cube do not contain $K_{1,3}$ (i.e., $G$ does not contain propellers), $W_5$, and $K_5-e$ (i.e., $G$ does not contain $K_6-e$). \end{lemma}

 \begin{lemma} If $G$ is a finite thick pre-median graph, then $G$ is a Cartesian product of its primes, which are all thick ppm-graphs. \end{lemma}

 \begin{proof} Since the gated subgraphs of $G$ are thick, all primes (i.e., prime gated subgraphs) of $G$ are thick ppm-graphs.
 Since $G$ is a finite pre-median graph, by Theorem \ref{premedian_Chastand}(v), $G$ can be obtained by gated amalgams from Cartesian products of its primes.
 Clearly, Cartesian products of thick ppm-graphs are thick pm-graphs.
 Therefore, to conclude the proof, it suffices to show a general fact that a thick graph cannot be represented as a gated amalgam of thick graphs.
 Suppose that a graph $G$ is the gated amalgam of two thick graphs $G_1$ and $G_2$ along a common gated subgraph $G_0$.
 That the gated amalgam of two thick graphs is not thick is an immediate consequence of the following assertion: